scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 Hydra.

-Regarding building, special integration would be required, but it still aims to be a drop-in replcement for Scalac with a few additional options.
+Regarding building, special integration would be required, but it still aims to be a drop-in replacement for Scalac with a few additional options.
 Any build protocol would need to accommodate those additional parameters (e.g. specifying the number of cores to use for compilation).